Dreamworld deaths: theme park victims named

 - "Almost a miracle" that two children survived, police said

-(CNN)A brother and sister were among four people killed in an accident at Australia's largest theme park, as police scoured the scene at Dreamworld for clues as to what went wrong.
+(CNN)The brother of one of four people who died in the Dreamworld theme park tragedy in Australia said his family is in "shock and mourning".

-Australian media named the victims as Kate Goodchild, her brother Luke Dorsett and his partner Roozi Araghi.
-Media reports identified the fourth victim as Cindy Low.
+Simon Araghi confirmed that Roozbeh Araghi, known as Roozi, died in the accident with his partner Luke Dorsett and Dorsett's sister, Kate Goodchild.
+Australian media reports identified the fourth victim as Cindy Low, who was unconnected to the others.
 All were in their 30s and 40s.

-Police have not yet formally identified them, saying only that the victims were two women and two men.
+"On behalf of my brother Dory and my family, I confirm the loss of our most loved 'baby' brother Roozi and his partner Luke and our lovely Kate," Araghi wrote.
+"We appreciate all your support and would prefer to keep some privacy.
+We are all in shock and mourning."

 Two children survived when the flume, carrying six people, "flipped" on the Thunder River Rapids Ride on Tuesday.